minormending/samsung-galaxy-store/docs/index.md

+# Welcome
 This site contains the project documentation for the `Samsung Galaxy Store` client that provides a python interface to fetch information about Samsung Galaxy Store categories and apps.

 ## Table Of Contents